Request a personalized demo

 You want to break even in 2.5 years.

-In order to recoup your investment, you would need to rent out your 10 pieces of equipment about for a total of 200 days during 2.5 years at a price around $200 per day.
+In order to recoup your investment, you would need to rent out your 10 pieces of equipment for a total of 200 days during 2.5 years at a price around $200 per day.

-However – your competitor rents this piece of equipment out for $400 a day.
+However — your competitor rents this piece of equipment out for $400 a day.
 Even lowering your price $50 underneath theirs would be a nice perk for your customer.
-If you were rent out your equipment at $350, you could recoup your costs in in around 115 days.
+If you were to rent out your equipment at $350, you could recoup your costs in around 115 days.

 But — if your competitor is renting for $400 a day — they are probably renting at a profit instead of breaking even — as should you.